AlbandeCrevoisier/nano-emacs/README.md

 * **[nano-base-colors.el](./nano-base-colors.el)**

   > This module defines the fundamental colors of nano theme.
-    If your Emacs has a theme or color-scheme, make sure its loaded before you load nano-faces so that its colors are used by nano.
+    If your Emacs has a theme or color-scheme, make sure it's loaded before you load nano-faces so that its colors are used by nano.

 * **[nano-faces.el](./nano-faces.el)**

   > This module defines the fundamental faces of nano theme.
-    If your Emacs has a theme or color-scheme, make sure its loaded before you load nano-faces so that its colors are used by nano.
+    If your Emacs has a theme or color-scheme, make sure it's loaded before you load nano-faces so that its colors are used by nano.